Reksa97/xrpl-game/frontend/README.md

    - `/server.js`
    - `/vite.config.ts`

+### XRPL Integration with Real Wallets and Funding

+The application now creates and funds real XRPL wallets for each user.
+This approach provides a complete end-to-end experience with the XRP Ledger.

-### Wallet Generation
+#### Wallet Generation and Funding

-The application now generates wallets locally in the browser, eliminating the dependency on the XRPL node's `wallet_generate` method.
-This approach offers several advantages:

-1. No need for the XRPL node to support wallet generation
-2. Enhanced security as wallet credentials are generated locally
-3. More flexible wallet management options
-4. Persistent wallet storage in the browser's localStorage

 The wallet generation process works as follows:

 1. When a user connects a wallet, the application:
    - First checks localStorage for an existing wallet
    - If found, loads and uses the saved wallet
-   - If not found, generates a new demo wallet with pseudorandom values
+   - If not found, generates a new wallet with cryptographically secure random values
+   - Automatically funds the new wallet with 25 XRP from the master account
    - Saves the wallet to localStorage for future sessions

 2. Wallet credentials are structured as: